Carl

 All stretched out on a table,

-So pale, so cold, so fair.
+So pale, so cold, so fair.4.
+Sixteen coal-block horses,

 All hitched to a rubber-tired hack,